 People cope with food insecurity by decreasing the variety of foods they eat, limiting their portion sizes, and eating cheaper fast foods.
 Research shows this negatively affects their nutritional status.

 This inevitably results in under-nutrition or malnutrition, which is a lack of adequate micronutrients.
 Malnutrition is a major consequence of chronic food insecurity.

 Globally, more than 2.5 million children die each year from malnutrition because of food insecurity.
 Sub-Saharan Africa has the highest rates of underweight children and infants, with just over 24% recorded between 2010 and 2012.

 Its child mortality rate is also high.
-41 children under the age of five die for every 1000 that are born.
+About 41 children under the age of five die for every 1000 that are born.